Mental representation: Further objections

 Even if one can identify some possible intentional content for moods we might still question whether that content is able to sufficiently capture the phenomenal character of the mood states they are a part of.
 Amy Kind contends that in the case of all the previously mentioned kinds of directedness (outward, inward, and hybrid) the intentional content supplied to the mood state is not capable of sufficiently capturing the phenomenal aspects of the mood states.
 In the case of inward directedness, the phenomenology of the mood does not seem tied to the state of one's body, and even if one's mood is reflected by the overall state of one's body that person will not necessarily be aware of it, demonstrating the insufficiency of the intentional content to adequately capture the phenomenal aspects of the mood.
 In the case of outward directedness, the phenomenology of the mood and its intentional content does not seem to share the corresponding relation they should given that the phenomenal character is supposed to reduce to the intentional content.
 Hybrid directedness, if it can even get off the ground, faces the same objection.

 Philosophers

 There is a wide debate on what kinds of representations exist.
-There are several philosophers who bring about different aspects of the debate.
-Such philosophers include Alex Morgan, Gualtiero Piccinini, Uriah Kriegel and others.
+There are several philosophers who address differing aspects of the debate.
+Such philosophers include Alex Morgan, Gualtiero Piccinini, and Uriah Kriegel.

 Alex Morgan

 There are "job description" representations.
-That is representations that (1) represent something—have intentionality, (2) have a special relation—the represented object does not need to exist, and (3) content plays a causal role in what gets represented: e.g. saying "hello" to a friend, giving a glare to an enemy.
+That is representations that represent something—have intentionality, have a special relation—the represented object does not need to exist, and content plays a causal role in what gets represented:.

 Structural representations are also important.
 These types of representations are basically mental maps that we have in our minds that correspond exactly to those objects in the world (the intentional content).
 According to Morgan, structural representations are not the same as mental representations—there is nothing mental about them: plants can have structural representations.

 There are also internal representations.
 These types of representations include those that involve future decisions, episodic memories, or any type of projection into the future.